Godzilla: Destroy All Monsters Melee: Gameplay

+In Godzilla: Destroy All Monsters Melee, players control one of several giant monsters and fight across large, destructible city environments.
+The game presents a scenario in which aliens have unleashed mutated creatures on Earth, prompting battles between monsters in populated urban areas.
+Players choose a monster and engage others using hand‑to‑hand attacks, close‑range strikes, special moves, and projectile abilities, all while navigating cityscapes filled with buildings that can be damaged or destroyed during combat.
+The game offers multiple modes.
+Adventure Mode serves as the primary single‑player progression, where players fight through a sequence of opponents across different cities.
+Destruction Mode focuses on causing as much structural damage as possible for points.
+Melee Mode supports two to four players in battles where monsters respawn, and the winner is determined by score.
+Survival Mode challenges players to defeat as many monsters as possible using a single health bar.
+Team Battle divides players into groups for cooperative fights.
+Each monster has distinct attributes, move sets, and mobility, and additional monsters and stages can be unlocked by completing Adventure Mode with different characters.
+Environmental interaction plays a significant role: buildings collapse under impact, and human military forces attack monsters during battles.
+Progression varies in difficulty, with some later encounters presenting steeper challenges.
+The game’s mechanics emphasize a mix of movement, combat variety, and environmental destruction across its roster of monsters and city arenas.

+A total of 11 playable monsters can be unlocked, including Godzilla (90s and 2000), Anguirus, Megalon, Gigan, King Ghidorah, Destoroyah, Rodan, Mecha King Ghidorah, Mechagodzilla 2, and Orga.
+The Xbox version features an additional 12th monster, Mechagodzilla 3.

 Plot

 The plot involves an alien race known as the Vortaak invading the Earth and assuming control of the planet's giant monsters, sending them to attack cities across the globe.
 One monster (the player's character) breaks free from the Vortaak's control, and battles the other monsters in order to drive off the Vortaak.

 Development

 The game was announced by Infogrames on March 25, 2002, as a GameCube-exclusive, with Pipeworks Software announced as the developer and a release date within the fall of 2002.
 It was later shown off at E3 2002 and at Infogrames' press event in August.

 In January 2003, Infogrames announced that the game would be released for the Xbox with the addition of MechaGodzilla 3 as a new playable character, two new stages, a Destruction Mode for single-player, and graphical upgrades.